 If an Owner is unsuccessful in handling the situation with their neighbor, they can contact the Master Association to review the matter.
 Anonymous complaints or complaints reported without a completed Notice of Complaint form will not be accepted.

-Any violation of the Master Association Documents, including but not limited to violations of the CC&Rs, Operating Standards, or damage to common area, may be processed according to the enforcement procedure outlined herein.
+Any violation of the Master Association Documents, including but not limited to violations of the CC&Rs, Rules or Regulations, or damage to common area, may be processed according to the enforcement procedure outlined herein.
 For more serious violations, the Association, in its sole discretion, may accelerate the following process or, when appropriate and necessary, immediately pursue legal action to remedy a violation:

-First sighting / - Courtesy violation letter requesting compliance within thirty (30) days.
+First sighting - Courtesy violation letter requesting compliance within thirty (30) days.

 Second sighting / Notice of Complaint - Invitation to an Enforcement hearing, and imposition of penalties.